nickorlow/atlantis/README.md

 ### CavCash.BlockExplore
 Our very own (poorly designed) block explorer.
 Mostly used for debugging.
+#### Running
+Just build and run.
+If you're not running a node on localhost:5001, then edit the corresponding string in `CryptoUtils.cs` on line 51

 ### CavCash.Wallet
 A CLI wallet used mostly for testing.
 Running in 'epheremal mode' doesn't save the keys to disk, useful for testing.